ufscwiki/Unfavorable-Semicircle-Wiki/docs/DELOCK.md

 up with.
 It's close, and the techniques I employed here could (with some variation) create DELOCK."
 [Media:DELOCK - RECONSTRUCTED.mp3](Media:DELOCK_-_RECONSTRUCTED.mp3 "wikilink")

+### "Homesick"

+On June 19, 2020, Discord user Freezepond observed that the music in ♐DELOCK appears to be a manipulated version of "[*Homesick*](https://youtu.be/Mw6n1LuMaBQ)", recorded by Bailey's Lucky Seven.
+(Gennett 4979, the b-side to “Carolina In The Morning”.)
+This would seemingly be confirmed by (and explains) the hitherto-obscure comment "HOMESICKDELOCK" in the final [G+](Google_Plus "wikilink") post.

+#### Possible significance of the audio

+Both "Homesick" and “Away Down East In Maine” (the song used as the sound-source for [♐RETIO](RETIO "wikilink")) were on 78 RPM singles recorded in 1922.
+Discord user Unfavorablist observed that that year is "significant in terms of copyright.
+After the Disney/Steamboat Willie copyright extension, nothing after 1922 entered the public domain in the U.S. until recently."
+(Further discussion in [*this*](https://www.smithsonianmag.com/arts-culture/first-time-20-years-copyrighted-works-enter-public-domain-180971016/) article.)

 ## Relationship to original unnamed series